Effects of Geopolitical Strain on Global Pharmaceutical Supply Chain Design and Drug Shortages: Case study

-Under these conditions, three countries are selected for manufacturing capacity.
-Two non-allied countries are in Asia (Indonesia and Malaysia), and one US ally is in South America (Chile).
-Indonesia is a lower-middle income country (LMIC); Malaysia is an upper-middle income country (UMIC); and Chile is a high-income country (HIC).
-No low-income country (LIC) was chosen.
-The selected countries have the lowest fixed and production costs; their probability of allowing exports is the highest (0.99).
-The expected available production capacity when there is no disruption $(\mathbb{E}[\xi_{j}^{ps}])$ is 94.9\% (Asian countries) and 89.1\% (Chile).
+Under these conditions, the company locates manufacturing plants in four countries.
+Two are countries in Asia (Indonesia and Malaysia), one is in Europe (Greece) and one is in South America (Chile).
+Indonesia is a lower-middle income country (LMIC); Malaysia is an upper-middle income country (UMIC); and Greece and Chile are high income countries (HICs).
+No low income country (LIC) is chosen.
+The selected countries have the lowest fixed and production costs; their probabilities of allowing exports are high, for Indonesia, Malaysia and Chile ($\rho^\prime=0.99$) and Greece ($\rho^\prime=0.9704$).
+The expected available production capacity when there is no disruption $(\mathbb{E}[\xi_{j}^{ps}])$ is 94.9\% (Asian countries), 89.0\% (Chile) and 97.8\% (Greece).
 They have low exogenous exports of vincristine.
-A map with the selected countries and the distribution of drugs worldwide is in the supplementary materials.
+Chile is the third country with the largest number of allies across all countries in set $J$, and Greece does not have allies in our case study.
+A map with the selected countries and the distribution of drugs worldwide is in Figure \ref{fig:flowsV-BC.eps}.
+Note that the greater the intensity and thickness of the arrows, the greater the flow.

-Indonesia produces most of the drugs sent to Oceania (96\%), Africa (90\%), and Latin America (72\%) and half to Asia (58\%).
-Half of European volume is produced by Malaysia (53\%) with 44\% from Chile.
-The North American region (Canada and the US) is attended in 58\% by Chile, a US ally.
-The top five raw materials suppliers are Thailand, Chile, India, the Czech Republic, and the US.
-The plant located in Chile purchases raw materials from its own country (76.2\%) and from the US (21\%), its ally.
+Indonesia produces most of the drugs sent to Oceania (97\%), Africa (66\%), and Latin America (73\%) and half to Asia (53\%).
+The European volume is produced by Malaysia (35\%), Chile (43\%) and Greece (20\%).
+The North American region (Canada and the US) is attended in 51\% by Chile, an ally of Canada and the US, and the 47\% comes from Asian plants.
+The top five raw materials suppliers are Thailand, India, Chile, the Czech Republic, and Germany.
+The plant located in Chile purchases raw materials from its own country (78\%) and from the US (19\%), its ally.
+The largest opportunity cost ($p^o$) is \$11.4 when five countries apply export bans, including the top two drug exporters and all without plant locations.